STATISTICAL SURVEYS AND QUALITY OF ECONOMIC DATA

-FIRST PART (12 hours) Official statistics: national and international statistical system; quality dimensions; structural statistics and conjunctures.
+1) Official statistics: national statistical system; international statistical system; European and central bank system; quality dimensions; structural statistics and conjunctures (12 hours).

-SECOND PART (18 hours) Statistical surveys: survey design and objectives; sample methods; questionnaire; sampling and non -sampling errors; missing data; control and correction procedures.
+2) Statistical surveys: typologies; sample methods; survey design and objectives; questionnaire; sampling and non -sampling errors; missing data; control and correction procedures (18 hours).

-THIRD PART (18 hours) Official statistical surveys: Survey on Household Income and Wealth (SHIW); Labour Force Survey; Household Budget Survey; business surveys.
+3) Official statistical surveys: Survey on Household Income and Wealth (SHIW); Labour Force Survey; Household Budget Survey; business surveys (18 hours).

 - European Commission (2017), Handbook on methodology of modern business statistics

 - Supplementary materials is available on-line or during the course:

 - For the Survey on Households’ Income and Wealth (SHIW) by Bank of Italy: